owasp-dep-scan/blint/README.md

 ## Use cases

 - Add blint to CI/CD to inspect the final binaries to ensure code signing or authenticode is applied correctly
+- Identify interesting functions and symbols for fuzzing
 - Blint was used at [ShiftLeft](https://shiftleft.io) to review the statically linked packages and optimize the distributed cli binary
 - Quickly identify malicious binaries by looking at their capabilities (Ability to manipulate networks or drivers or kernels etc)